mlpack/mlpack/doc/user/methods/linear_regression.md

  * `lr = LinearRegression(data, responses,          lambda=0.0, intercept=true)`
  * `lr = LinearRegression(data, responses, weights, lambda=0.0, intercept=true)`
    - Train model, optionally with instance weights.
+The predictor matrix must have one column per data point, and the response vector must contain the same number of elements.
+If the number of responses does not match the number of predictor columns, LinearRegression will throw an exception.

 ---